obsidiandynamics/warthog/README.md

 Step 7 can be skipped with `--skip-publish`.

-**Note:** Warthog expects the project version to appear in the root `build.gradle` file, in the form `version = "x.y.z[-qualifier]"`.
+**Note:** Warthog expects the project version to be in the form `x.y.z[-qualifier]`.
 The version must be conform to [Maven conventions](https://docs.oracle.com/middleware/1212/core/MAVEN/maven_version.htm#MAVEN400) and may have optional qualifiers.
 The second segment from the left (the minor version) will be incremented in the release workflow as part of staging the next snapshot, and therefore must be numeric.

 # Custom Repositories
 By default, Warthog queries the JCenter repository (`http://jcenter.bintray.com`) for package versions, which also conveniently acts as a CDN for Maven Central — giving you access to virtually all publicly available Maven packages.